-Black-Eyed Peas with Bacon
+Black-Eyed Peas with Bacon Recipe

-- 1 pound dried black-eyed peas, rinsed and sorted
+- 1 pound dried black-eyed peas

-- 1/2 pound bacon, cooked and crumbled
+- 1/2 pound Jones Dairy Farm Dry-Aged Bacon strips, cooked and crumbled

 - 1 tablespoon butter